Answer by Diane Eager

 So, back to the Charters Towers bats.
 At present Mops condylurus is not found in Australia, and no bat down under is known to have the Ebola virus.
 Australia has strict quarantine laws, and the importing of live animals of any kind is tightly regulated, so it is most unlikely anyone would get away with smuggling Mops condylurus bats into Australia.

-Nevertheless, people in bat infested areas of Australia should be aware that Australian bats do carry other viruses known to make people and animals ill, e.g. Hendra virus and lyssavirus, so it is best to avoid direct contact with bats, and avoid getting bat saliva or dropping in contact with your eyes, mucous membranes or wounds.
+Nevertheless, people in bat infested areas of Australia should be aware that Australian bats do carry other viruses known to make people and animals ill, e.g. Hendra virus and lyssavirus, so it is best to avoid direct contact with bats, and avoid getting bat saliva or dropping in contact with your eyes, mucous membranes or broken skin.

 For more on Ebola see the question: EBOLA VIRUS: why did God make it?
 To kill people?
 Answer here.